qrzn23/min/wip/confessions/content.md

 Despite his ill-health, he was a tremendous worker.
 His knowledge of science, especially electricity, was vast, accurate and profound.
 In addition, he had studied the Hindu and Buddhist scriptures, not only as a scholar, but with the insight that comes from inborn sympathetic understanding.

 I did not fully realize the colossal stature of that sacred spirit; but I was instantly aware that this man could teach me more in a month than anyone else in five years.
 He was living in great discomfort and penury.
 I offered him the hospitality of my flat.
-I have always felt that since the occult sciences nourish so many charlatans, it should be one's prime point of honour not to make money in any way connected with them[2].
+I have always felt that since the occult sciences nourish so many charlatans, it should be one's prime point of honour not to make money in any way connected with them.^[WEH Note: Notwithstanding this and a more extreme diatribe against “Black Magic” in his “Magick in Theory and Practice”, Crowley did accept remuneration for doing Astrological charts at a later period than this writing.
+In other instances he did dedicate his income from mystical and magical writings to the support of his O.T.O. and not his personal needs.]
 The amateur status above all!
 Hospitality is, however, always allowable.
 But I was careful never to go beyond the strict letter of the word.

 Iehi Aour came to stay with me and under his tuition I made rapid progress.
 He showed me where to get knowledge, how to criticize it and how to apply it.
 We also worked together at ceremonial Magick; evoking spirits, consecrating talismans, and so on.